tlancian/dith/README.md

 ### Requirements

-The code has been written in Java 11.
+The code has been implemented in Java 11.
 The code runs Algorithm 2, assuming that proximities and distances are pre-computed and given in input.

 ### Folders

-* **datasets**: folder containing the graph and an example of the pre-computed proximity/distance value for a specific instance of Problem 1.
+* **datasets**: folder containing the graph and an example of the pre-computed proximity/distance values for a specific instance of Problem 1.
 Due to Github single-file space limits, we provide here only a sample of the Datasets.
 All the graphs employed in this work can be found [here](https://www.dropbox.com/sh/03ouxvlv4jjvht9/AAClYn58iD3wCIrGjdIxLbjDa?dl=0).
 * **sw**: folder containing all the software necessary to run DITH.
 * **output**: folder that contains the output files.